 New: Take a brief virtual tour of Wright designed American System-Built Home.

 Throughout Taliesin you will see evidence of Wright's love for music.
 He saw music and architecture as closely related, calling both "sublimated mathematics."
 He felt that understanding music makes for a better architect.
 We sampled several of Wright's favorite scores as a sound track for this tour, including one composed by him and his wife, Olgavanna.
 (Work song, the background for the Tan-y-deri tour.)
-The current background music and composer are show at the lower right of each scene.
+The current background music and composer are show at the lower left of each scene.

 Sadly the CD, Music, Architecture & Wright, is out of print but check out the Taliesin Bookstore Online.
 There you will find a wealth of unique items related to Wright, architecture, interior design and more.